cs31415/cs31415.github.io/writings/Phoenix Diary.md

 Reached the Cliff Casino Hotel at around 1:30pm.
 Went in search of lunch and found it at a small vendor selling fry bread, a traditional Native American snack, that is like a bhatura.
 We got salt and cinnamon sugar flavors.
 It was very fresh and tasty.
 A Native American gent and his wife were working the stall, which was setup in an open field.
 The man was quite talkative and cheerful and was asking customers where they were from.
 A desi family from Texas was ahead of us.
 The mother was explaining to her son that it was like chola bhatura (without chola).
 We got confirmation that no lard or egg was used to make the bread.
 Just flour and vegetable oil.

 Since check-in was only at 4 pm and it was only 3 pm, we went to nearby Montezuma Castle National Monument.
 Kamini, me and Appa had been here years ago during our trip to Sedona, although I didn't have a very good memory of it.
+Gullu comes along in Kamini's handbag.

 The ruins are very well preserved for a 700 year old structure.
 It was made by ancestors of the Pueblo people called the Sinagua (“without water” which is curious since a stream adjoins the site) people who lived here between 600 and 1400 AD.
 The complex is much larger than what is visible.
 This was an ancient high rise colony in a great location — right next to a stream — with good weather and great visibility of surroundings.
 It must have required considerable effort to construct this elaborate structure on a cliff face.
 The stream nearby enabled agriculture and the growing of corn, squash and beans.